 Your ‘informal supports’ (people who help you but don’t get paid for it, like family or friends) can’t meet your personal care needs

 You have spent a long time living in a group home or residential aged care

-The NDIA looks at lots of different information to decide if you have these kinds of support needs.
+The National Disability Insurance Agency (NDIA), which runs the NDIS, looks at lots of different information to decide if you have these kinds of support needs.
 This includes:

 Any information from your doctor or allied health professionals